google-research/visu3d/README.md

 [![Unittests](https://github.com/google-research/visu3d/actions/workflows/pytest_and_autopublish.yml/badge.svg)](https://github.com/google-research/visu3d/actions/workflows/pytest_and_autopublish.yml)
 [![PyPI version](https://badge.fury.io/py/visu3d.svg)](https://badge.fury.io/py/visu3d)

-### Is v3d for you ?
+### Is v3d for you?

 Yes!

 Despite the name, `visu3d` is not limited at all to visualization, nor 3d, but it can be used in all ML programs (and beyond).

-The library provides an abstraction layer on top of TF/Jax/Numpy (same code works everywhere) at various levels:
+The library provides an abstraction layer on top of TF/Jax/Numpy (the same code works everywhere) at various levels:

-*   **For all ML programs:** v3d introduces the `DataclassArray` abstraction which significantly reduces boilerplate/verbosity when manipulating datastructures by adding numpy-like indexing and vectorization to `dataclasses`.
+*   **For all ML programs:** v3d introduces the `DataclassArray` abstraction which significantly reduces boilerplate/verbosity when manipulating data structures by adding numpy-like indexing and vectorization to `dataclasses`.
 (Future plans will move this to an independent module.)